lungerbo/dse511_project/README.md

 ## **Approach**
 1. **Web Scraping in R**:
    Extract NFL team statistics from CBS Sports for multiple seasons.
-2. **Data Processing and Analysis in Python**:
+2. **Data Visualization and Analysis in Python**:
    Use Python for detailed analysis and generating visual insights to support the predictive models.
 3. **Predictive Modeling in R**:
    Build models to predict NFL team win totals using statistical and machine learning techniques.
-4. **Documentation and Visualization**:
-   Integrate findings into clear reports and use Python visualizations to illustrate trends and predictions.

 ## **Tools**
 - **R**: Web scraping, data preparation, and model development using `tidyverse` and `tidymodels`.
-- **Python**: Data visualization for detailed graphical representations of results and trends.
+- **Python**: Data visualization for detailed graphical representations of trends.